aboutcoders/job-bundle/README.md

 - Add validator (define add-validation-group, update-validation-group)
 - Add option to force cancellation of a job
 - Add consumer management
+- Add option to configure a dedicated connection

 ### Planned Features